 If you’re a bit hesitant to bring your baby to the swimming pool then you might not know of all the benefits that it can bring.
 Jumping in the pool with your little one is not only a fun experience that encourages motor development – it has many other benefits that makes going to the swimming pool with your youngster a must do!

-Eva and I have been taking a baby swimming class.
-It wasn’t really something that I had planned on doing though I had often considered it.
-I know it’s a very popular activity for moms on maternity leave and their babies, but baby swimming is so popular in Copenhagen that many places have you waiting by the computer to click the apply button at the exact second they release the tickets like it’s some kind of boyband reunion concert, and that had initially put me off the idea.
+I’ve been taking a baby swimming class.
+It wasn’t really something that I had planned on doing despite often having considered it.
+I know it’s a very popular activity for moms on maternity leave and their babies, but baby swimming is so popular where I live that many places have you waiting by the computer to click the apply button at the exact second they release the tickets like it’s some kind of boyband reunion concert, and that had initially put me off the idea.

 However, after much consideration I decided to give baby swimming a go anyway, and I’m so glad I did.
-Eva absolutely loves it.
+My 6-month old daughter seems to absolutely love it.
 Like really, really loves it.
-But the pure excitement Eva and her fellow swimmers show in the water is actually not the only reason I think baby swimming is such a great investment.
-As it turns out going to the pool with your little bunddle of joy can have many other benefits aswell.
+But the pure excitement she and her fellow swimmers show in the water is actually not the only reason I think baby swimming is such a great investment.
+As it turns out going to the pool with your little bundle of joy can have many other benefits as well.

 7 benefits of going swimming with your baby